List of Playboy Playmates of 2001: October

 Stephanie Heinrich (born November 13, 1979) is an American model and actress.

 She became Playboy's first Cyber Girl of the Week in September 2000 and the first Cyber Girl of the Month (in January 2001).
 She is Playboys Playmate of the Month for October 2001 and has appeared in Playboy videos.

 In 2015 she published a memoir, "A Bunny Tells All", about her work for Playboy.

 November

 Lindsey Eve Vuolo (born October 19, 1981) is an American model best known for her appearance in Playboy as the November 2001 Playmate.
 Vuolo has appeared in Playboy features and in its special edition magazines.
 She was also photographed by Artie Lange for a nude pictorial in the "Celebrity Photographer" section of its website.

 Pictures of Vuolo's bat mitzvah ceremony at age 13 were included in her Playboy pictorial.
 The fact that she attended synagogue while she was active with Playboy (although none of the men in the synagogue acknowledged recognizing her) led to a fair amount of media attention.
 "I consider myself a nice Jewish girl", Vuolo says of herself.

+Vuolo married Jason Handrinos in Athens, Greece in 2013.